fares-data-build-tool/create-data/repos/fdbt-netex-output/README.md

 Here, %t is used to denote the string contents of an XML block.

-### Generating NeTEx locally

-When we make changes to the way we generate our NeTEx, we often want to validate the output of the netex-convertor against our expectations.
-The simplest way to do this is to run:

 ### Validating NeTEx changes

 When making changes to the way we generate our NeTEx, it's important that we validate the generated NeTEx.
 There's two main ways in which we do this.